The end of geo-blocking within the EU

 - Digital services not protected by author’s rights: information storage, website hosting, online directories, etc.

-You are living in France and you want to host your website with a Bulgarian company.
-You are now able to access this service and purchase it with the same conditions as those offered to Bulgarian consumers (such as, for example, its price).
+Example : You are living in France and you want to host your website with a Bulgarian company.
+You are now able to access this service and purchase it with the same conditions as those offeredto Bulgarian consumers (such as, for example, its price).

 - Gambling services

-- Transport services (discrimination against nationality or place of residence was already outlawed in the regulations on the rights of airline passengers, by bus, or by boat, and it was introduced in the revision of the regulation on railroad passengers)
+- Transport services (discrimination against nationality or place of residence was already outlawed in the regulations on the rights of passengers, by air, bus, or boat, and it was introduced in the revision of the regulation on railroad passengers which is still ongoing)

 - Works protected by an author’s rights, such as music, videos on demand, e-books, online games, and audiovisual services (read our article on the cross-border portability of digital content)